wazuh/wazuh-documentation/source/user-manual/kibana-app/index.rst

 Dev tools
 ---------

-This section provides an access to the :ref:`Wazuh console <kibana_dev_tools>`, an user interface to interact with the Wazuh API.
+This section provides access to the :ref:`Wazuh console <kibana_dev_tools>`, an user interface to interact with the Wazuh API.

 Settings
 --------

-The :ref:`settings <kibana_settings>` section is accessible through the gear icon, located on the right side of the top menu, and allows configure and obtain the information about the Wazuh Kibana plugin.
+The :ref:`settings <kibana_settings>` section is accessible through the gear icon, located on the right side of the top menu, and allows to configure and obtain the information about the Wazuh Kibana plugin.

 .. toctree::
     :hidden: